Sunday, September 26, 2010

 Another football march was played in 2000 in the United States.
 The first visit for many of the Iranians was made as hospitable as possible, with special treatment like exclusion from border fingerprinting regulation.

-refused visas prior to a tournament in February – on a technicality not through an Iranian government block.
+America's efforts to improve diplomatic relations have not run totally smoothly.
+The American women's badminton team was refused visas prior to a tournament in February – on a technicality not through an Iranian government block.
 Iran's team has been invited to the US in July.
 It might be a mere game of badminton, but given the antipathy that have poisoned US-Iran relations, this does matter.

 Since January 2007, more than 75 Iranian athletes have taken part in wrestling, weightlifting, water polo and table tennis competitions in the United States, while 32 American athletes, including 20 wrestlers, have visited Iran, according to the Ettemaad newspaper.
 A total of 250 Iranian artists, athletes and doctors have made the return visit to the United States, according to the State Department.